getapid/apid/site/content/docs/reference/expect.md

       }
 ```
 <br>
-In this case an API response on the left will pass validation, but the one of the right won't ("Boris" != "Bobby")
+In this case an API response below on the left will pass validation, but the one of the right will not ("Boris" != "Bobby")
 <br><br>

 <div class="columns">